golangci/golangci-lint/README.md

 prealloc: Finds slice declarations that could potentially be preallocated [fast: true]
 scopelint: Scopelint checks for unpinned variables in go programs [fast: true]
 gocritic: The most opinionated Go source code linter [fast: true]
+gochecknoinits: Checks that no init functions are present in Go code [fast: true]
+gochecknoglobals: Checks that no globals are present in Go code [fast: true]
 ```

 Pass `-E/--enable` to enable linter and `-D/--disable` to disable: